taskipy/taskipy/README.md

 <img src="./logo.svg" width="150" />

-> the complementary task runner for python
+> the complementary task runner for python poetry projects

 ## General
 Every development pipeline has tasks, such as `test`, `lint` or `publish`.
 With taskipy, you can define those tasks in one file and run them with a simple command.